 Once up, I throw on my dressing gown, fluffy socks (and yes I look a state!)
 And I head downstairs with the boys whilst Rob walks the dog.

 I change William’s nappy, clean him all up and pop the reusable bits in our nappy bin.
 If this is full I will put this on a rinse cycle straight away to stay on top of washing.
-This is the only area where I am quite organised.
+This is the only area where I am quite organised in the morning.

 Jake will then be demanding his toast because he’s starrrrrving!